Sushanth-Code/InventIQ-Next-Gen-Inventory-Management-System-with-AI-Driven-Insights/README.md

 ## 👨‍💻 Creator

-This project was developed by a talented team of AIML expert:
+This project was developed by a talented AIML expert:

 <div align="center">